oracle-livelabs/oci/oci-dataflow/dataflow-streaming-workshop/00-introduction/introduction.md

 ## About this workshop

 OCI Data Flow service is a fully managed serverless Spark as a service.
-Using OCI Data Flow, you can process stream data or continuously produced data and can perform heavy-weight stream operations including machine learning on top of it.
+Using OCI Data Flow, you can process stream data and can perform heavy-weight stream operations including machine learning on top of it.
 In today's workshop, we will cover a typical streaming-related use case from the manufacturing industry.

 In the manufacturing industry, predictive maintenance is always better than reactive maintenance.
 One of the most common use cases of predictive maintenance in the manufacturing industry is predicting the Remaining Useful Life (RUL) of equipment.
 This sample application demonstrates running a streaming application with machine learning on top of it to predict the RUL of equipment.